-My personal experiences as a Korean-American transracial/national adoptee, growing up in an intercultural and immigrant family, and being one of the only people of color in my hometown led me to diversity, social justice, and intercultural work.
-In addition to my work with PSU students and trainees, I am also a member of the SHAC JEDI (justice, equity, diversity, and inclusion) committee.
-Finally, in my limited spare time, I am trying to write a book about an intercultural and Polyvagal-informed approach to diversity work.
+My personal experiences as a Korean-American transracial/transnational adoptee, growing up in an intercultural and immigrant family, and being one of the only people of color in my hometown led me to diversity, social justice, and intercultural work.
+In addition to the work I do at PSU, I do intercultural continuing education and organizational workshops for mental health professionals.

-Kyle Isaacson, Ph.D. (he/him), Clinical Psychology, Fuller School of Psychology, 2014, M.S., Seattle Pacific University, Marriage and Family Therapy, 2008.
-Orientation: Emotion-Focused Therapy informed by Narrative and Family Systems.
-Interests: Adult romantic attachment, grief and loss, training and outreach, theoretical and philosophical psychology.
+Kyle Isaacson, Ph.D. (he/him), Clinical Psychology, Fuller School of Psychology, 2014; M.S., Marriage and Family Therapy, Seattle Pacific University, 2008.
+Coordinator of Counseling Education Training Program.
+Orientation: Emotion-Focused Individual Therapy informed by Narrative and Family Systems.
+Interests: Adult romantic attachment, grief and loss, friendship, group therapy, training and outreach, theoretical and philosophical psychology.

-I am a White/Euro-American cis/het male, married parent of two.
-I engage in ongoing reflection, education, and practice to promote more just and equitable services, with specific interest in social determinants of health, psychological evaluation for immigration petitions, and spirituality and mental health.
+I am a white/Euro-American cis/het male, married parent of two.
+I engage in ongoing reflection, education, and practice to promote more just and equitable services, with specific interest in social determinants of health, family systems in context, and spirituality and mental health.